 f) Signature of the person initiating the complaint

-2) The associate dean for faculty affairs appoints an ad hoc grievance committee consisting of a representative of the Faculty Council, at least one member of the school’s administration, and a non-faculty academic appointee, normally holding the same type of appointment as the individual filing the complaint.
-This ad hoc grievance committee is appointed and convened as quickly as possible, normally within ten working days of receipt by the associate dean of faculty affairs of the written complaint, or sooner if immediate action is required.
+2) The assistant dean for faculty affairs appoints an ad hoc grievance committee consisting of a representative of the Faculty Council, at least one member of the school’s administration, and a non-faculty academic appointee, normally holding the same type of appointment as the individual filing the complaint.
+This ad hoc grievance committee is appointed and convened as quickly as possible, normally within ten working days of receipt by the assistant dean for faculty affairs of the written complaint, or sooner if immediate action is required.
 In all cases, confidentiality is maintained during the selection and appointment process.
 A quorum requires that all members be present.
-The associate dean for faculty affairs appoints the chairperson of the committee.
+The assistant dean for faculty affairs appoints the chairperson of the committee.

 3) The ad hoc grievance committee investigates the grievance.
 This investigation includes, but need not be limited to: